ni/nimble/packages/nimble-components/src/table/specs/table-keyboard-navigation-hld.md

     -   `Ctrl-Enter` will trigger the action menu button and open the action menu.
 Note: If the action menu button is the only interactive element in the cell, `Enter` will do the same thing.
 -   Pressing `Tab` will focus the 1st/ primary interactive element in the cell.
 Subsequent `Tab` presses will focus subsequent interactive elements in the cell, including the action menu button. `Shift-Tab` will focus the previous interactive element.
 Note: `Tab` will not cycle within the cell (it will go to the next focusable elements in the row, or focus will leave the table, as outlined in the "`Tab`/`Shift-Tab` behavior" section above).

-If a cell is focused and `ArrowDown` or `ArrowUp` is pressed, when there is an available row in the navigation direction, focus will move to the cell in the current focused column of the new row.
+Scrolling the table:

+-   If a row or cell is focused, and the table is scrolled such that the focused row/cell is no longer visible, then it's scrolled back, the same row/cell should be focused again.
+-   The row/cell keyboard navigation actions will scroll the table if required, such that the newly focused row/cell is visible.

 `Ctrl-Alt modifiers`: It appears to be a common convention for screen readers to leverage `Ctrl-Alt Arrows` to move the screen reader focus to each of the cells in a row.
 As such, it may be desirable for our implementation to explicitly not handle keyboard interactions that involve both modifier keys, and instead respond to any resulting focus change, and update any internal state as needed based on the newly focused element.
 This is what the ARIA `treegrid` example does.
 It's not clear whether this behavior will require special handling by us or not, but we should test this scenario.